Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Experimental set-up

 \subsection{Noise induction procedure}

 To examine the actual robustness of both the existing and the proposed multilabel PG methods, we artificially introduce noise in the data.
-For that, as commonly considered in the literature~\cite{natarajan2013learning}, we induce this noise by swapping the labels of pairs of prototypes randomly chosen from the train partition $\mathcal{T}_{ml}$.
-This procedure is detailed in Algorithm~\ref{alg:NoiseInduction} in which the user parameter $\theta\in\left[0,1\right]$ represents the induced noise rate, \textit{i.e.}, the percentage of prototypes that change their label.
+Note that, to our best knowledge, no previous work has assessed the robustness of multilabel PG methods by performing a noise induction process.
+Hence, we resort to the procedure by Natarajan et al.~\cite{natarajan2013learning} that is commonly considered in the multiclass PG literature: noise is introduced in the data by swapping the labels of pairs of prototypes randomly chosen from the train partition.
+Algorithm~\ref{alg:NoiseInduction} provides a formal description of the adaptation of this procedure to the multilabel space, in which the user parameter $\theta\in\left[0,1\right]$ represents the induced noise rate, \textit{i.e.}, the percentage of prototypes that change their label.